 The bottle is stoneware and has a nice quality, chunky feel to it.
 I love the swing stopper.
 Unfortunately, it doesn’t pour well and dribbles down the bottle.
-Apart from being rather unsexy it wastes a precious little bit of gin every time you pour your loved one a G&T.
+Annoyingly, it wastes a precious little bit of gin every time you pour a G&T.

 The gin is a delicate knicker pink.
-So much so that the pink almost isn’t there.
 Fat tears rolling down the sides of the glass indicate a gin packed full of botanicals and it has an oily full-bodied mouth-feel to match.

 But hibiscus is a rather two-faced botanical.
 One that must be handled with care.
 Distilled, it gives off a divine floral fragrance which belies its bitter taste with a hint of cold stewed tea.
 In Love Gin, the initial citrusy juniper gives way to bossy hibiscus.
 With the softly sweet rose petal as sidekick holding it back from being too dominant, rounded off by a woody finish.